antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + The monad can do dimension reduction with SVD and NNMF and corresponding matrix factors are retrievable with monad functions.

-   + Documents (or query strings) external to the monad are easily mapped into monad's Linear vector space of terms and the Linear vector space of topics.
+   + Documents (or query strings) external to the monad are easily mapped into monad's Linear vector space of terms and Linear vector space of topics.

    + The monad allows of cursory examination and summarization of the data.